-It's unclear.
-"Many high-quality, randomised studies have shown the beneficial effect of a nutrient-dense diet on depression, but we still do not fully understand the role of food processing on mental health," said Melissa Lane, a researcher at the Food & Mood Centre at Deakin University in Australia.
+"Many high-quality, randomised studies have shown the beneficial effect of a nutrient-dense diet on depression, but we still do not fully understand the role of food processing on mental health," said researcher Melissa Lane at the Food & Mood Centre at Deakin University in Australia.

 However, there are some clues.
 Much of the research has focused on how poor gut health might affect the brain.

-Diets that are high in ultraprocessed foods are typically low in fibre, which is mostly found in plant-based foods like whole grains, fruits, vegetables, nuts and seeds.
+Diets that are high in ultraprocessed foods are typically low in fibre, which is mostly found in plant-based foods like whole grains, fruit, vegetables, nuts and seeds.

 Fibre helps feed the good bacteria in the gut.
-Fibre is also necessary for the production of short-chain fatty acids, the substances produced when it breaks down in the digestive system, and which play an important role in brain function, said Wolfgang Marx, the president of the International Society for Nutritional Psychiatry Research and a senior research fellow at Deakin University.
+Fibre is also necessary for the production of shortchain fatty acids, the substances produced when it breaks down in the digestive system, and which play an important role in brain function, said Dr Wolfgang Marx, president of the International Society for Nutritional Psychiatry Research and a senior research fellow at Deakin University.

-"We know that people with depression and other mental disorders have a less diverse composition of gut bacteria and fewer short-chain fatty acids," he said.
+"We know that people with depression and other mental disorders have a less diverse composition of gut bacteria and fewer short-chain fatty acids."